Cook, Learn, Grow:

 Confidence & Independence

-Literacy & Reading
+Reading

-Following recipes introduces reading in a meaningful context — instructions, labels, and ingredient lists all count.
+Following recipes introduces reading in a meaningful context.
+Instructions, labels and ingredient lists all count.

 Gross Motor Skills